 Frank Roberts provides strategic leadership and oversight for Dartmouth’s central facilities, including Maintenance Services, Custodial Services (in all buildings except residence halls), Grounds Services, Engineering & Utilities, Capital Renewal Program, and dedicated teams for the science facilities and Residential Life.

-Director, Risk and Internal Controls Services
+Director, Internal Controls Services

 Prior to Dartmouth, Keysi was the Senior Training Manager for the Department of Public Safety at New York University.
 He also has served as a Senior Field Officer/Investigator for the Vera Institute of Justice and was a Police Officer at the University of New Mexico in Albuquerque.